lsegal/atom-rst-preview/README.md

 This is a [current bug][2] in Atom.

-Until this atom bug is fixed, a workaround is to add the following config to the ~/.atom/init.coffee file the relaunch from the OSX dock:
+Until this atom bug is fixed, a workaround is to add the following config to the ~/.atom/init.coffee file the relaunch from then OSX dock:
 ```
 process.env.PATH = ["/usr/bin",
                     "/usr/local/bin",